AkashGupta-26/Polarity/README.md

 ---
 ## Version History

+### Polarity V10
+- Added check detection for move ordering, performs worse than V9.
+- -40 elo points than V7.
+- reverted to V9 for now.

 ### Polarity V9
 - Allowed Checks to be processed in Quiescence Search.
 - Added back Mobility Bonus for minor pieces in endgame with lesser weights.